eM7RON/Master-Blaster/readme.md

 # Master-Blaster

-One of the first, non-'hellow world', things I ever coded; a Space Invaders type game programmed in Python.
+One of the first, non-'hello world', things I ever coded; a Space Invaders type game programmed in Python.
 For this I used a library called Pygame.

 It was a good way to learn some basic user interface stuff e.g. how to handle navigating through different windows etc...